x1-labs/tachyon/docs/src/operations/guides/vote-accounts.md

 `~/authorized_withdrawer.json` is that keypair.

-1. Create the new validator identity keypair, `solana-keygen new -o ~/new-validator-keypair.json`.
+1. Create the new validator identity keypair, `x1-keygen new -o ~/new-validator-keypair.json`.
-2. Ensure that the new identity account has been funded, `solana transfer ~/new-validator-keypair.json 500`.
+2. Ensure that the new identity account has been funded, `x1 transfer ~/new-validator-keypair.json 500`.
 3. Run
-   `solana vote-update-validator ~/vote-account-keypair.json ~/new-validator-keypair.json ~/authorized_withdrawer.json`
+   `x1 vote-update-validator ~/vote-account-keypair.json ~/new-validator-keypair.json ~/authorized_withdrawer.json`
    to modify the validator identity in your vote account
 4. Restart your validator with the new identity keypair for the `--identity` argument